emirbaycan/openai-blog-ssg/frontend/content/index.md

 ---
-description: The personal website of Emir Baycan, a Canadian in Berlin.
+description: The personal website of Emir Baycan
-date_created: 2023-04-09
+date_created: 2025-05-27
 ---

-I'm a Canadian who lives in big, beautiful Berlin.
-I was a software engineer.
-Now I run [All About Berlin](https://allaboutberlin.com), a website that makes German bureaucracy less scary.
+I'm a software engineer with over 5 years of experience, specializing in developing systems, interfaces, bots, and technological solutions.
+I pride myself on my ability to translate project requirements into visually appealing and efficient solutions.

 My email is <emir-baycan@hotmail.com>.